sionpixley/PolyNode/README.md

 ## How to install PolyNode

 PolyNode does not require sudo/admin privileges to install.

-If you have a previous version of PolyNode installed, you do not have to uninstall it before installing the new version.

 Please uninstall all Node.js downloads that weren't installed by PolyNode before running the setup binary.